django/deps/draft/0010-new-governance.rst

 When a Major Change reaches one of its implementation milestones, any Merger or member of the associated DEP's Implementation Team MAY inform the Technical Board of an intent to merge the appropriate code.
-The Technical Board MUST then hold a vote (see Technical Board voting process below) on whether to permit the merge; if the result of the vote is any result other than a veto, the code MAY be merged at the earliest practical opportunity after the vote, by any Merger, without further consultation with the Technical Board.
+The Technical Board MUST then hold a vote (see `Technical Board voting process below <voting-process>`) on whether to permit the merge; if the result of the vote is any result other than a veto, the code MAY be merged at the earliest practical opportunity after the vote, by any Merger, without further consultation with the Technical Board.

 How Django is released